Robert-van-Engelen/Forth500/manual.md

 The `D>S` word converts a signed double to a signed single integer, throwing exception -11 "Result out of range" if the double value cannot be converted.

-To convert a single integer to a double
+Note: to convert an unsigned single integer to a double, just push a `0`.

 ## Mixed arithmetic